 There are four stages of hair growth – growing (anagen), transition (catagen), resting (telogen), and shedding (exogen).

-During the anagen phase, the hair follicle pushed out the hair – these hairs continue to grow until they fall out or the next haircut.
+During the anagen phase, the hair follicle pushes out the hair – these hairs continue to grow until they fall out or the next haircut.
 Ninety percent of hair is in the anagen phase.
 This first phase of hair growth lasts for years.

 During the catagen phase, hair growth slows down, and the hair follicles get smaller.
 The hair itself separates from the base of the hair follicle.
 Around five percent of hair is in the catagen phase at one time.
 This phase lasts just over a week.